hphelion/documentation/cli.windows.installation.md

 ##Run the Installer Package## {#RunningtheInstallerPackage}

-Download the latest HP Cloud environment CLI software package for Windows PowerShell.
+Download the latest HP Helion Public Cloud CLI software package for Windows PowerShell.
 (See the [Release Notes](/cli/windows/release-notes) for details on the current release.)

 Launching the Windows installer package loads the following wizard.